-The methodology for determining the amortization of DAC, DSI and VOBA varies by product type.
+The methodology for determining the amortization of VOBA, DAC and DSI varies by product type.
 For all insurance contracts accounted for under long-duration contract deposit accounting, amortization is based on assumptions consistent with those used in the development of the underlying contract liabilities, adjusted for emerging experience and expected trends.
-For all of the insurance intangibles (DAC, DSI and VOBA), the balances are generally amortized over the lives of the policies in relation to the expected emergence of estimated gross profits ("EGPs") from investment income, surrender charges and other product fees, less policy benefits, maintenance expenses, mortality, and expense margins.
-Recognized gains (losses) on investments and changes in fair value of the embedded derivative on our FIA and IUL products are included in actual gross profits in the period realized as described further below.
+For all of the insurance intangibles (VOBA, DAC and DSI), the balances are generally amortized over the lives of the policies in relation to the expected emergence of estimated gross profits ("EGPs") from investment income, surrender charges and other product fees, less policy benefits, maintenance expenses, mortality, and expense margins.
+Recognized gains (losses) on investments, changes in fair value of the embedded derivative on our FIA and IUL products are included in actual gross profits in the period realized as described further below.
 Amortization is reported within Depreciation and amortization in the accompanying Consolidated Statements of Earnings.

 Changes in assumptions, including our earned rate (i.e., long term assumptions of the Company's expected earnings on related investments), budgeted option costs (i.e., the expected cost to purchase call options in future periods to fund the equity indexed linked feature) and surrender rates can have a significant impact on VOBA, DAC and DSI balances and amortization rates.
 Due to the relative size and sensitivity to minor changes in underlying assumptions of those intangible balances, we perform quarterly and annual analyses of the VOBA, DAC and DSI balances for recoverability to ensure that the unamortized portion does not exceed the expected recoverable amounts.
-At each evaluation date, actual historical gross profits are reflected with the impact on the intangibles reported as "unlocking" as a component of amortization expense, and estimated future gross profits and related assumptions are evaluated for continued reasonableness.
+At each evaluation date, actual historical gross profits are reflected with the impact on the estimated future gross profits and related assumptions are evaluated for continued reasonableness.
 Any adjustment in estimated future gross profits requires that the amortization rate be revised ("unlocking") retroactively to the date of the contract issuance or acquisition date with respect to VOBA.
-The cumulative unlocking adjustment is recognized as a component of current period amortization.
+The cumulative unlocking adjustment is recognized as a component of current period amortization and reflected within Depreciation and amortization in the accompanying Consolidated Statements of Earnings.